-Each school has freedom to determine its own mutually agreed set of rights and responsibilities at the beginning of each academic year.
-This may, for example, be summarised into 'Golden Rules' as a response to identified needs.
-This provides the children with ownership of their class code and a responsibility to maintain it.
+Each school has freedom to determine its own mutually agreed set of rules, rewards and sanctions.
+This provides the children with ownership and a responsibility to maintain it.

 The maintenance of good behaviour within the classroom is the responsibility of the class teacher and support staff working within the classroom.
 Staff members are expected to deal with all minor behavioural incidents according to our stated aims.